clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 6. `filtered_threads`

-    These Dataframe contains message requests that have been declined by the user.
-It has not been used here for independent visualizations as my account did not have many different deleted group conversations, but if the general overview of the account activity shows that this Dataframe is highly populated, the script could be adapted to take that into account.
+    This Dataframe contains message requests that have been declined by the user.
+It has not been used here for independent visualizations as my account did not have many different filtered conversations, but if the general overview of the account activity shows that this Dataframe is highly populated, the script could be adapted to take that into account.

 7. `followed_pages`

-    This Dataframe contains the pages that the user follows.
+    This Dataframe contains the pages that the user follows (note that _follow_ is not the same as _like_, give it a try on Facebook to understand the difference).

 8. `following`

-    This Dataframe contains the people that the user follows.
+    This Dataframe contains the people that the user follows (note that _follow_ is not the same as _being friend_, give it a try on Facebook to understand the difference).

 9. `friends`